 The situational analysis found that the theoretical concept of the experiment taken up as a part of the practical lab in first semester is taught in the second semester syllabus.
 The practical lab activities were not supported with the theoretical base.
 Goel & Agbebi (1990) found that students who followed the lecture demonstration method achieved at a higher level related cognitive skills than did the group of students which followed the individual laboratory method.
 The finding of the present study fifty percent (50%) of the students said that they never asked questions during the classroom interactions.
 Umasree (1999) reports that in majority of the science classes teachers talk predominates, a major part of the period without students' participation.

 Jain (1982) reported that the teachers need to ask logically arranged questions that lead the students to think in the right direction.
-In the present study ten percent of the students reported to have referred books and internet sources apart from their class notes while the rest of the students solely depended on the class notes given by teachers'.
-The finding is supported by Singhal (1983), there was little interest among teachers and students in taking books for reading even when arrangement were made to send the books to their address.
-The finding from the present study: ten percent (10%) of the students were of the view that the revision classes before exams helped them to presume the expected questions for exam.
+The finding of the present study that ten percent of the students reported to have referred books and internet sources apart from their class noted while the rest of the students solely depend on the class notes given by teachers' is supported by the finding of Singhal (1983) that there was little interest among teachers and students in taking books for reading even when arrangement were made to send the books to their address.
+In the present study ten percent of the students were of the view that the revision classes before exams helped them to presume the expected questions for exam.
 The findings relate that the evaluation system still remains exam oriented.
 The teaching learning process aims for product aspect rather than the process aspect.